The 6 Least Smelly Poodle Mixes: A 2026 Guide

 When you give your Poodle mix a bathe, lather them thoroughly with shampoo, and then lather them some more for good measure.
 Since their coats are so thick, curly, and water-resistant, many owners don’t actually wash all the way down to their Poodle mix’s skin, which can actually cause a more significant odor when they’re done bathing.

 In addition to regular bathing, your Poodle mix will need regular brushing, trimming, and potentially a trip to a professional groomer.
-Those with longer coats will need some of this care routinely, potentially daily, whereas others can get by with weekly brushings and some trimming when necessary.
+Those with longer coats will need some of this care routinely, potentially daily, whereas others can get by with weekly brushing and some trimming when necessary.

 Medical Conditions That Cause Poodle Mixes to Smell